-The distributed systems described in this section target wireless networks where distance, either in network latency or physical separation, reflects geographic proximity fairly closely.
+The distributed systems described in this section target wireless networks where network connectivity reflects geographic proximity fairly closely.
 Vivaldi is intended for use in the Internet, where the topology of the network is much less obvious a priori.

 AFL [21], a distributed node localization system for Cricket [22] sensors, uses spring relaxation.
 The Cricket sensors use ultrasound propagation times to measure inter-sensor distances and cooperate to derive coordinates consistent with those distances.
 Most of the complexity of AFL is dedicated to solving a problem that doesn't affect Vivaldi: preventing the coordinate system from "folding" over itself.
 Unlike the sensors used in the Cricket project, we assume that Vivaldi hosts can measure the latency to distant nodes; this eliminates the folding problem.